Hair Products for Eczema: Scalp & Skin Flare Ups

 Q1: Can natural or organic hair products still trigger eczema?

-You don’t have to—but simplify your routine.
-Stick to one fragrance-free shampoo, avoid styling products, and keep hair off your face until the flare subsides.
+You don’t have to—but you must simplify your routine.
+Stick to one fragrance free, sulfate free shampoo, avoid all styling products (gel, mousse, spray), and keep hair off your face until the flare subsides.

 Q3: How do I know if it’s eczema or contact dermatitis from a hair product?